Submission Guidelines

 Doe-Larva-In-Waiting.jpg.
 Anything sent with a filename like IMG0148.JPG will inevitably be misplaced.

-Rights: We ask for non-exclusive electronic rights to use the image as an illustration for the story, including a thumbnailed version for indexes, for as long as we have the story online, and in a gallery of illustrations associated with the Journal of Unlikely Entomology.
-We ask for a non-exclusive option to use the image in print and ebook anthologies in conjunction with the story to which it is attached, with an additional payment at the same rate as the initial sale, or at the current pay rate, whichever is higher, plus a copy of the anthology.
+Rights: We ask for non-exclusive electronic rights to use the image as an illustration for the story, including a thumbnailed version for indexes, and in a gallery of illustrations associated with the Journal of Unlikely Entomology.
+We ask for a non-exclusive option to use the image in print and ebook anthologies in conjunction with the story to which it is attached.
+You will receive a copy of any issue or anthology in which your work appears.
 We ask for the right to use the image in conjunction with advertising or promotion for the story, and for the issue and/or anthology in which the story appears.

 You retain all other rights.